 This trend is popular not just because it looks great, but maintenance for this coloring technique is half of what it would be with dying or highlights.
 When a client’s hair grows out after getting balayage, they don’t have to deal with blunt outgrowth sticking out like a sore thumb.
 Instead, it’s very gradual, and if they let it grow out, the balayage will just take on a darker contrast from dark to light.
 Some people might even prefer the darker range of tones from their balayage outgrowth.

 Balayage is just one of the creative techniques used in cosmetology!
 If you have an interest in learning more about haircare and beauty this might be the right career path for you.
-Contact us to find out more about a career in cosmetology and esthetics that works with your schedule.
+Contact us to find out more about a career in areas of the beauty industry such as cosmetology, esthetics, makeup, and barbering.